Trump says he will delay G7 summit and invite other countries - France 24

 "Considering the overall pandemic situation, she cannot agree to her personal participation, to a journey to Washington," her spokesman said Saturday.

-Her response followed ambivalent to positive reactions to the invitation from Britain, Canada and France.
+Her response followed ambivalent to vaguely positive reactions to the invitation from Britain, Canada and France.

 The 65-year-old chancellor is the oldest G7 leader after Trump, who is 73.
 Japan's Shinzo Abe, also 65, is several months younger than Merkel.
 Their age puts them at higher risk from the coronavirus.